EwertonRB/EwertonRB/README.md

 ## <p align="center">A little about myself</p>

-👨‍💼 I was graduated in 2022 in systems analysis.
+👨‍💼 I graduated in systems analysis and development in 2022.

-🦾 I am always looking to learn and develop new skills.
+🦾 I'm always looking to learn and develop new skills.

-🤘 Let's talk about innovation and new technologies that can change the world
+🤘 Let's talk about innovation and new technologies that can change the world.

 ## <p align= "center"> Where You can find me:</p>